 Unfortunately, the old-school yaki imo trucks are getting fewer and fewer these days.
 However, I still have fond memories of the delicious sweet potatoes I had growing up.

 Type of Sweet Potatoes for Yaki Imo

 This sounds obvious — we only use Japanese sweet potatoes called satsumaimo (さつまいも, サツマイモ) for yaki imo.
 They have a distinct red-toned purple skin and off-white interior that turns yellow after cooking.
-When compared to the other orange varieties, satsumaimo variety tends to be smaller and slender in size.
+When compared to the orange sweet potatoes or purple sweet potatoes/ purple yams, satsumaimo variety tends to be smaller and slender in size.
 They are also a lot sweeter with a chestnut-like flavor.
 When cooked right, they are incredibly tender and fluffy.